 Uterine Cancer – Statistics and Prognosis

-Uterine cancer is the 4th most common cancer and the 6th leading cause of death related to cancer for women in the US.
-As a result of frequent use of hair relaxers, women as young as their 20’s are being diagnosed with uterine cancer.
+Uterine cancer is the fourth most common cancer and the sixth leading cause of death related to cancer for women in the US.
+As a result of the frequent use of these popular hair products, women as young as their 20s are being diagnosed with cancer.

 Common symptoms of uterine cancer include:

 Pain in the pelvic region

 Unusual vaginal bleeding or discharge